HackYourFuture/Assignments/README.md

 > A similar directory structure exists for the **Browser** module (`2-Browsers`) and the **UsingAPIs** module (`3-UsingAPIs`).

-Each `assignment` folder contains sub-folders and files that make up the exercises.
+Each `assignment` folder contains files and (sometimes) sub-folders that make up the exercises.
 The exercises consist of starter files that you need to complete.
 Some exercises consist of a single JavaScript (for example, `ex1-giveCompliment.js`).
 Exercises that are browser-based are mostly contained in sub-folders (for example, `ex1-bookList` in the `1-Browsers/assignment` folder).

-> You should not change anything in the `test-reports` and `unit-tests` sub-folders.
-The purpose of these folders will be explained later.
+> You should not change anything in the `unit-tests` sub-folder.
+The purpose of this folder will be explained later.

 As mentioned, each exercise comes with starter code.
 Inside the starter code you will find comments that indicate the places where there is something for you to do.
 For example, in the code of the JavaScript file `ex1-giveCompliment.js` as shown in Figure 2 this is: